 However, chit-chat doesn’t make something so.
 Just because people dump on Bootstrap (or never mention it anymore) doesn’t mean it’s dead.

-Case in point: Bootstrap is used by nearly 27% of websites.
+Case in point: According to W3Techs, Bootstrap is used by nearly 27% of websites.

-This is in contrast to a technology like MongoDB – highly touted by many of The Influencers – yet commands only 5% of market share.
+This is in contrast to a technology like MongoDB – highly touted by many of The Influencers – yet commands only 5% of market share (according to enlyft).

 Web development technologies change fast, so there aren’t any guarantees.